 2012 was a turn-around year for all three insurers.
 Prudential had the best investment return at 11.0% compared to Great Eastern Life (9.76%) and NTUC Income (8.56%).
 All three achieved good return of at least 8% p.a.

 The market value of total assets for NTUC Income was $24.9 billion and for Great Eastern Life was $19.2 billion.
 The market size of the Regular Premium Life Sub-Fund of Prudential was $9.9 billion.

 The asset mix for the funds was:

 |NTUC Income||GE Life||Prudential|

 The insurance companies were mandated to grow the Life Participating Funds with minimum risk-taking.
 Equity holdings were less than 30% for all three funds.
-Bonds were kept at about 60% for NTUC Income and Prudential.
-Great Eastern Life allocated 40% into bonds and kept 15% in cash and cash equivalents.
-The cash holding for GE Life was higher compared with the other two insurers.
+NTUC Income had lowest equity holding and highest bond holding.
+This was a conservative asset allocation amongst the insurers.